ghidoz/danieleghidoli.it/src/data/post/van-life-full-time-campervan-journey.md

 title: "Van Life: Kicking Off Our Full-Time Campervan Journey"
 publishDate: 2024-08-18T19:36:03.000Z
 excerpt: "Two weeks into our Van Life and we’re still loving it.
 Thank goodness, considering the huge investment we made to buy and customize our campervan!..."
-category: "italy"
+category: "Europe"
 tags:
-  - "hiking"
-  - "nature"
-  - "parking"
+  - "Italy"
-  - "road-trip"
+  - "campervan"
-  - "sud-tyrol"
+  - "road trip"
 image: "~/assets/images/lance2.jpg"
 ---